wickyhu/redmine_helpdesk/README.md

 # Redmine Helpdesk

 Lightweight helpdesk plugin for redmine.
-Adds the email sender-address of an anonymous supportclient to the custom field 'owner-email' of a ticket which was created by a support email.
+Adds the email sender-address of an anonymous supportclient to the custom field 'User Email' of a ticket which was created by a support email.
 Answers can be send to the supportclient by checking the support checkbox on a journal.

 ## Features